nichol7s/timelines-site/articles.md

 With a more complicated environmental design, Andrewes and Glover18 studied the transmission of an influenza A strain between ferrets.
 They showed that transmission occurred between source and exposed animals despite being housed in separate open-wiremeshed cages with the exposed animals placed 1 m higher and 1·6 m away from the source animals.
 They further showed that transmission occurred between source and exposed animals when they were separated by approximately 2·5 m long S-shaped and U-shaped closed ducts, with the direction of airflow from source towards exposed animals.18

-p6
-Only one experimental study supported airborne transmission; however; it was done in ferrets rather than human beings.
-Andrewes and Glover18 showed that ferrets could become infected with inﬂuenza despite being separated by 2·5 m of ducting, including corners that would require infectious particles to follow the air currents.
-However, airﬂow was unilaterally directed through the ducts and the direction of airﬂow was from source towards the exposed animal.
-Although it is diﬃcult to envision how transmission could have resulted through modes of transmission other than the air, care must be taken not to directly extrapolate animal-to-animal transmission models to human beings.
-Clearly, artiﬁcially aerosolised virus can infect human beings; however, we are unable to come to any conclusion about the plausibility and frequency of airborne transmission in the natural disease state from these studies, beyond stating that these studies do not rule it out.
-The wow convoluted

-My faves:
-"They're ferrets, not humans."
-"The fan blew from source to recipient."
-"It's difficult to envision they didn't catch it thru air, but we must not extrapolate from ferret to human" "We know ppl can catch flu when aerosolized, but this study doesn't tell us how often."

-footnote 20
-Schulman JL, Kilbourne ED.
-Airborne transmission of influenza virus infection in mice.
-Nature 1962; 195: 1129–30.

-21 Schulman JL, Kilbourne ED.
-Experimental transmission of influenza virus infection in mice.
-II.
-Some factors affecting the incidence of transmitted infection.
-J Exp Med 1963; 118: 267–75.

-22 Schulman JL, Kilbourne ED.
-Experimental transmission of influenza virus infection in mice.
-I. The period of transmissibility.
-J Exp Med 1963; 118: 257–66.

-23 Schulman JL.
-Experimental transmission of influenza virus infection in mice.
-IV.
-Relationship of transmissibility of different strains of virus and recovery of airborne virus in the environment of infector mice.
-J Exp Med 1967; 125: 479–88

-footnote 18 Andrewes CH, Glover RE.
-Spread of infection from the respiratory tract of the ferret: I. Transmission of influenza A virus.
-Br J Exp Pathol 1941; 22: 91–97

-got elsewhere

-1.1.1.7.10.2.	footnote 68
-1.1.1.7.10.3.	footnote 9
-1.1.1.7.10.4.	footnote 93
-1.1.1.7.10.5.	footnote 94
-1.1.1.7.10.6.	x

 1.1.1.7.11.
 2016 - Mathilde Richard and Ron A.M.
 Fouchier - Influenza A virus transmission via respiratory aerosols or droplets as it relates to pandemic potential - good
 FEMS Microbiol Rev. 2016 Jan 1; 40(1): 68–85.
 Published online 2015 Sep 17. doi: 10.1093/femsre/fuv039
 PMCID: PMC5006288
 PMID: 26385895
 - good summary of ferret and guinea pig comments